quyettranvu/code-with-quarkus/README.md

 mvn verify -Dquarkus.kubernetes.deploy=true
 ```

-- Check the deployed service (get the name from service in file deployment.yaml)
+- Check the deployed service (get the name from service in file deployment.yaml) by exposing it:
 ```shell script
 minikube service code-with-quarkus --url
 ```

-- Measure resource usage using kubeccha
+- Measure resource usage using kubeccha, with the following command will checkthe usage of our containerized service:
 ```shell script
 kubectl top pods
 ```

-### Build a native executable for Quarkus to optimize the build process during build time
+### Build a native executable for Quarkus with GraalVM to optimize the build process during build time
 - Prerequisite: following the instruction "Building a Native Executable" to make sure they are installed correcly: https://quarkus.io/guides/building-native-image

 - Compile Quarkus application into executable binary codes: